Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Should I use the same signature across all 5 emails?

 Yes, keep the signature consistent.
 Vary the body content, not the sender identity.
 Inconsistent signatures feel off and reduce trust.
+The free email signature generator builds one you can drop into your sending tool.

 Do cold email sequences work the same for inbound leads?